Michael-Meade/MinerFind/Projects/DiscordMailAlerts.md

 ### How it works?

-< a href="https://developers.google.com/gmail/gmail_inbox_feed">Google</a> has a feature that allows you to see your mail as a RSS feed.
+<a href="https://developers.google.com/gmail/gmail_inbox_feed"> Google </a> has a feature that allows you to see your mail as a RSS feed.
 To get that feed you have to be currently logged in to Gmail.

 Next you vistit this URL: ```https://mail.google.com/mail/feed/atom``` If you are logged in, then you should see your emails.
 Now that we are able to get the mail, we have to find the emails that tell me that I have mail.